Capstone-Projects-2023-Fall/project-studysync/documentation/docs/requirements/use-case-descriptions.md

 ## Use Case 1

-Features associated with this use case user account management flashcard creation/customization
+Features associated with this use case: user account management flashcard creation/customization
 Interactivity and collaboration